Coffee, Community, and a Year of Silence

 There’s probably no more common a word in the coffee industry than “community”.
 It adorns websites, marketing materials, event itineraries, and mission statements.
 Seemingly every coffee company or organisation’s goal is to “bring the community together” or “make coffee better for our community”.

 Coffee is many things to many people, and it is often steeped in community.
-It is a morning ritual with family, an afternoon pick-me-up with friends; an ideal choice for a first date and something to hold in your hand during difficult conversations.
-Coffee shops can be ideal community-building locations, connecting disparate people in a place that encourages conversation.
+It is a morning ritual with family, an afternoon pick-me-up with friends; a great choice for a first date and something to hold in your hand during difficult conversations.
+Coffee shops can be ideal community-building locations, connecting disparate people in a place that encourages dialogue.
 Coffee connects people all around the world, either as a beverage or a means of employment.

 However, coffee is also a global commodity, one that’s worth hundreds of billions of dollars.
 Whatever community coffee has is therefore international and highly disparate, encompassing everyone from smallholder farmers in Uganda and barista trainers in Sweden to executives in Canada and cafe owners in Yemen.